Subachi/Spotify_API/EXAMPLE/READ_ME.txt

 -------------------------
 1. Go to developer.spotify.com, log in with your own acct.
 2. Creat a new project, Redirect URL should auto populate, if not "http://localhost:3000"
+3. On line 7, fill quotes with file path of your .env
-3. Populate .env file with Client ID and Client Secret
+4. Populate .env file with Client ID and Client Secret
-4. Execute main.py
+5. Execute main.py